- Download our Moving to Bangkok Guide (PDF)

 City living in Bangkok

 Many expats favour living right in the heart of Bangkok.
-The centre of the city is in close proximity to the sleek and stylish Bangkok Sky Train as well as shopping malls, hospitals, museums, good schools, nightclubs, bars, international restaurants, and even green areas.
+The centre of the city is in proximity to the sleek and stylish Bangkok Sky Train as well as shopping malls, hospitals, museums, good schools, nightclubs, bars and international restaurants, not to mention plenty of green areas.
 The middle of town is also the primary place of business – for many expats, being near work and having access to the area's amenities is an attractive option.

 Nevertheless, while the pros are obvious, so are the cons.
-The quality of air in the city centre is poor, playgrounds and parks are a rarity, and red-light areas are abundant.
-These areas can be overwhelming in some neighbourhoods, and while the adventurous singleton can easily brush the risqué elements aside, expat families may prefer not to have to constantly dodge curious questions from their children.
+The quality of air in the city centre is poor, playgrounds and parks are fairly rare, and red-light areas are abundant.
+These aspects are more obvious in some neighbourhoods, and while the adventurous singleton can easily brush the risqué elements aside, expat families may prefer not to have to constantly dodge curious questions from their children.

 Suburban living in Bangkok